Syllabus

 1. Each student has 3 “flex” days that they can use at their discretion throughout the semester.
 You can use all 3 days at once for a single assignment and turn in one assignment 3 days late (with no questions asked), OR you can spread the love across different assignments.

-2. Flex days can be used for ANY assignments (quizzes, formative assignments, project milestones) unless otherwise stated in class.
+2. Flex days can be used for ANY assignments (formative assignments or project milestones) unless otherwise stated in class.
 However, if an assignment is a GROUP assignment (as will be the case for projects), EACH member of the group will need to count off their individual flex day for the flex day to count.

 3. If you need to turn in work late and do not have any flex days left, I will consider extensions based on legitimate reasons, which ONLY include verified illnesses and/or family emergencies.
 In these cases, you are encouraged to reach out to me at least 24 hours in advance of the due date.